Make Way for a Lady

-Make Way for a Lady is a 1936 romantic comedy/drama directed by David Burton, starring Herbert Marshall and Anne Shirley.
+Make Way for a Lady is a 1936 American romantic comedy drama film directed by David Burton and starring Herbert Marshall, Anne Shirley and Gertrude Michael.
 June Drew (Anne Shirley) is the teenaged "lady" based on Elizabeth Jordan's novel Daddy and I.

 Plot

 June Drew (Anne Shirley) is the daughter of widowed Christopher Drew (Herbert Marshall), who suffers in silence as his daughter tries to "match" him with every eligible woman in sight.